-NomNomNow is delivered fresh (never frozen) just a few days after it is made.
+The food arrives fresh (not frozen.)
+You can keep it in the refrigerator for eight days after delivery.
 Because I’m a monthly subscriber, I’ll be freezing a lot of the food when it arrives.
-You can keep it in the refrigerator for eight days after delivery.

 You can see more of Alice’s photography by following her on Instagram.

 About Alice G Patterson Photography: Based in Syracuse, New York, Alice specializes in senior portraits, editorial, and commercial photography.